hashicorp/terraform-guides/operations/sentinel-policies-scripts/README.md

 # Scripts to Export, Import, and Delete Sentinel Policies

 These are scripts that can be used to export and import Sentinel policies between TFE organizations and to delete all policies using the [Terraform Enterprise REST API](https://www.terraform.io/docs/enterprise/api/index.html).

+1. Generate a [team token](https://www.terraform.io/docs/enterprise/users-teams-organizations/service-accounts.html#team-service-accounts) for the owners team in your organization in the Terraform Enterprise UI by selecting your organization settings, then Teams, then owners, and then clicking the Generate button and saving the token that is displayed.
-Before using these scripts, you need to export a valid TFE API token with the command `export TFE_TOKEN=<owners_token>` where \<owners_token\> is a team token for the owners team in your organization.
+1. `export TFE_TOKEN=<owners_token>` where \<owners_token\> is the token generated in the previous step.

-Before running these scripts, you must export or set the TFE ORG environment variable with the command `export TFE_ORG=<your_organization>` where \<your_organization\> is the target name of the organization containing the Sentinel policies you want to manage.
+1. `export TFE_ORG=<your_organization>` where \<your_organization\> is the name of your target TFE organization.
+1. `export TFE_ADDR=<your_custom_address>` where \<your_custom_address\> is the address of your target TFE server in the format server.domain.tld.
+If you do not set this environment variable it will default to the Terraform Enterprise Cloud/SaaS address of app.terraform.io.

 ## Exporting Policies

 The export_policies.sh script exports all the policies from a TFE organization to the directory in which you run the script.
 It currently is limited to exporting 100 policies since it does not handle multiple pages from the List Policies API that retrieves them.

 The script uses curl to interact with Terraform Enterprise via the TFE API.
 It performs the following steps: